 Metaphor | Definition & Examples

-Metaphors are used to create impressive imagery and to shed nuances of thought and meaning into new light.
+Metaphors are used to create impressive imagery and to express nuances of thought and meaning.
 They also help transport the reader to the place or scene being described.
+We also use metaphors in everyday conversation, but typically in such circumstances, they are clichés or dead metaphors.
+For example:

-• There is a village at the foot of the mountain.
+There is a village at the foot of the mountain.

-• Getting a new job and moving out of your parent’s house will expand your horizons
+Getting a new job and moving out of your parents’ house will expand your horizons

 What is a metaphor?

-A metaphor is a rhetorical device that compares two unrelated things by claiming that one thing is another.
+A metaphor is a literary device that compares two unrelated things by claiming that one thing is another.
 A metaphor is made up of two components — A tenor and a vehicle.
 The tenor refers to the thing that is being described.
 On the other hand, the vehicle is the thing or idea that describes the tenor.

 Let’s look at an example.
 Yeats, “No Second Troy” (1916):